Théo Mercier was born in Paris in 1984. He lives and works in Paris.

 He studied in Paris at the National School of Industrial Design (ENSCI) and in Berlin at the Universität der Künste (UDK).
-Alongside Bernhard Willhelm, he worked on his Björk stage costume collection before moving to New York in 2008 to assist Matthew Barney on his opera project River of Fundament.
+Alongside Bernhard Willhelm, he worked on the Björk stage costume collection before moving to New York in 2008 to assist artist Matthew Barney on his opera project River of Fundament.

 Sculptor and stage director, Théo Mercier works on the relation between the work and its environment.
 In his installations, he mixes his own sculptures with objects or artifacts he collected over his travels, and seeks to create a real choreography of the eye for the viewer.
 The diversity of the collections thus gathered is an image of what globalization is ; their arrangement evokes a certain archeology of the future where strangeness, poetry and humor emerge from unusual reconciliations.

-Théo Mercier has had personal exhibitions at the 13rd Havana Biennial, Cuba (2019), Musée de la Chasse et la Nature (2019, 2012), Museo El Eco, Mexico City (2017), Musée de l’Homme, Paris (2017), [mac] Marseille, Museum of Contemporary Art (2016), Le Lieu Unique, Nantes (2013), Tri Postal, Lille (2012).
+Théo Mercier had personal exhibitions at the 13rd Havana Biennial, Cuba ; the Musée de la Chasse et de la Nature, Paris (2019), Museo El Eco, Mexico City (2017), the Musée de l’Homme, Paris (2017), Musée d’art Contemporain, Marseille (2016), the Lieu Unique, Nantes (2013), Tri Postal, Lille (2012).

 He participated in many collective exhibitions in international institutions such as Jameel Arts Center, Dubai ; Fonds Hélène et Edouard Leclerc, Landerneau (2019), Hamburger Bahnhof, Berlin (2018), Palacio de Bellas Artes, Mexico City (2018), FRAC Bretagne, Rennes (2018), Museum of the archaeological site of Baalbek, Lebanon (2016), MAC VAL, Vitry-sur-Seine (2015) and Centre Pompidou, Paris (2013).